Loader gif

 • You, your spouse (if you’re married) and any qualifying children have a Social Security Number (SSN)

-• Your filing status is married filing jointly, head of household, qualifying widow(er) or single
+• Your is married filing jointly, head of household, qualifying widow(er) or single

 • You are a U.S. citizen or resident alien all year, a nonresident alien married to a U.S. citizen or a resident alien and filing a joint return